 The Audit Committee consists of four members, and its members are elected by the General Meeting from among the non-executive members of the Supervisory Board.
+They are elected for a term of three years.
 The Audit Committee elects a chairperson from among its own members.